30 Oct 2021, last revised 31 May 2024

 Archibald James Scott was born on 24 Jan 1848 in Ontario, Canada (2), and was of Scottish descent (19).
-He lost his parents as an infant (3,4) and immigrated to the U.S. in infancy (16) to be raised by his uncle who's work as a railroad contractor moved them to several states (4).
+He lost his parents as an infant (3,4) and immigrated to the U.S. (16) to be raised by his uncle who's work as a railroad contractor moved them to several states (4).
 He then attended school in Wisconsin (4).
 In 1863, at the age of 15, he enlisted as an orderly in the Civil War as part of the 52th Wisconsin Volunteer Infantry and served until Jan 1865 (4).
-He moved to Houghton County in early 1866 and worked at a saw mill (3), and then in 1867 (4), he worked as a clerk in M. J. McGurrin's drug store (3), which opened in Aug or Sep of 1865 (14).
-He worked at drug store until the Apr 1869 fire destroyed the city of Hancock including the store (3,4).
+He moved to Houghton County in early 1866 and worked at a saw mill (3).
+Then in 1867 (4), he worked as a clerk in M. J. McGurrin's drug store (3), which opened in Aug or Sep of 1865 (14).
+He worked at the drug store until it was destroyed along with the city of Hancock by the Apr 1869 fire (3,4).
 The fire started in a French saloon when a stove apparently was overturned at the end of an all-night dance (15).
 Instead of extinguishing the flames, the party left and the fire quickly engulfed the building and spread (15).
-Every store in town was lost among 150 buildings destroyed within a scorched 12-acre area (15).
+Within a scorched 12-acre area, 150 buildings, including every store in town, were lost (15).

-Shortly after the fire, in 1869, Scott opened his own drug store next to where the First National Bank was later located (3,4,20).
-The store was on Quincy St. at the location Dr. Gallagher later occupied (20).
-The 1905 Polk directory specified the address for this location as 105 Quincy St. (1) and the 1907 Sandborn map showed this address to be on the north side of the street, three units west of Reservation St. An article announcing Scott's retirement from the drug business claimed that during the summer of 1869, Scott had the only drug store in the Copper Country (20), but we find T. Smith was also operating at that time.
+Shortly after the fire, in 1869, Scott opened his own drug store next to where the First National Bank was later located (3,4,10).
+The store was on Quincy St. at the location Dr. Gallagher later occupied (10).
+The 1905 Polk directory specified the address for this location as 105 Quincy St. (1) and the 1907 Sanborn map showed this address to be on the north side of the street, three units west of Reservation St. An article announcing Scott's retirement from the drug business claimed that during the summer of 1869, Scott had the only drug store in the Copper Country (10), but we find T. Smith was also operating at that time.

 Holland directory ad - 1887

-After a year, Scott moved to Tezcuco St. in the building later occupied by John Stenbeck's saloon (7,20), which was at 308 Tezcuco St. (1).
-The 1907 Sanborn map showed this address to be on the west side of the street, between Hancock St. and Quincy St. In Jun 1873, Scott was building a new store (18), which appears to be the location described as being on the corner of Hancock St. and Tezcuco St. (20).
-This location was later occupied by the Stockholm liquor store (20).
-In 1880, Scott built the Scott Block (3) and moved his store to that location (20).
+After a year, Scott moved to Tezcuco St. in the building later occupied by John Stenbeck's saloon (7,10), which was at 308 Tezcuco St. (1).
+The 1907 Sanborn map showed this address to be on the west side of the street, between Hancock St. and Quincy St. In Jun 1873, Scott was building a new store (18), which appears to be the location described as being on the corner of Hancock St. and Tezcuco St. (10).
+This location was later occupied by the Stockholm liquor store (10).
+In 1880, Scott built the Scott Block (3) and moved his store to that location (10).
 The 1887 Holland directory specified the address as 210 Quincy St. (8).
-Re-numbering of the street was not reflected on the Sanborn maps until the 1907 version, which showed the previous number was 441 Quincy St. We find that this location housed the drug store in the Scott Block on the south side of Quincy St, between Ravine St. and Tezcuco St.
+Re-numbering of the street was not reflected on the Sanborn maps until the 1907 version, which showed that the previous address was 441 Quincy St. We find that this location housed the drug store in the Scott Block on the south side of Quincy St, between Ravine St. and Tezcuco St.

 Sanborn map - Jun 1900